 Despite rapid economic growth, a large portion of Kenya’s population remains impoverished and in need of basic human necessities.
 70% of the population still has limited access to housing and clean water.
 With an estimated 6 doctors for every 10,000 people, the people of Kenya also continue to face severe public health challenges on a daily basis — not to mention issues with women’s rights, education, and small business development.

-Right now, you could volunteer in Kenya to help underprivileged populations gain access to better education, healthcare, human rights, and infrastructure.
-Volunteer programs are located in metropolitan areas such as Nairobi and Mombasa, as well as rural areas including Kericho.
+Go Volunteer Africa offers volunteer programs in Kenya to help underprivileged populations gain access to better education, healthcare, human rights, and infrastructure.
+Volunteer programs in Kenya are located in metropolitan areas, as well as rural areas.
 These volunteer projects in Kenya, when done responsibly and with the engagement of local communities, are important aspects of Kenya’s overall development.